 Medical Malpractice: If your DVT claim is based on medical negligence, your claim must be filed within (a) two years of the malpractice incident or (b) two years of discovering your DVT injury.

 You can protect your right to file a lawsuit by contacting an experienced Miami personal injury lawyer after an accident.
-At Lavent Law, our attorneys will fight to protect your rights and get you the money you deserve.
+At Lavent Law, P.A., our attorneys will fight to protect your rights and get you the money you deserve.

 Deep vein thrombosis can be a potentially life-threatening complication.
 Have you developed DVT after an accident, surgery, or assault?
-If so, contact Lavent Law for help with your case.
+If so, contact Lavent Law, P.A. for help with your case.
 Our personal injury lawyers can help you maximize your financial award.
 Call our office today to schedule your free consultation.
 We’ll review your case and answer any questions you have.